getbeebot/BJetton/README.md

 BJetton is a community Jetton token customized by [Beecon](https://beecon.me) for Telegram groups.
 Each group can have its own Jetton token minted by the group owner using the [Beecon bot](https://t.me/beecon_bot), which can be used to incentivize active participation among members of the community, enabling advertisers to purchase these tokens for ad placements within the community.

-To make this goal, and change very little fot Jetton.
+To achieve this goal, and make tiny change for Jetton.
 We decide to using [TEP64][tep64] to store the information with Telegram group.
 From the very beginning, the BJetton is just storing the relevant info:

 - protocol: identifier, uint8, 1 for BJetton, others for future resevation.
 - group_id: Telegram group ID, int64.
 Caused group is identified with group id, the group id is to ensure